Atlanta Construction Accident Lawyer

 Permanent total and permanent partial disability go to workers with more severe injuries.
 If a doctor’s evaluation confirms that you suffered a permanent injury, you may receive permanent total disability benefits every week for the rest of your life.
 Permanent partial disability can give you various types of awards depending on what kind of injury you suffered.

 Workers’ compensation does not automatically cover all accidents for employees.
 In situations where one person is clearly responsible, you may be able to hold that person accountable for your expenses in a personal injury claim.
 Whether you suffered an injury at work or as an innocent bystander, the help of an attorney may mean relief from extensive medical bills and repayment for lost wages.
-ChancoSchiffer P.C. can help you determine if you should accept workers’ compensation or should file a claim.
+ChancoSchiffer Law, LLC can help you determine if you should accept workers’ compensation or should file a claim.
 We have extensive knowledge about Georgia workplace injury law.
-Contact ChancoSchiffer P.C. for advice and representation for your construction site accident injury.